"They will be dancing in the street’s tonight."

 Bill’s Big Sheets

-As many of you will know, Bill McLaren was the Voice of Rugby for five decades with the BBC and covered 700 matches in that time.
-His preparation was legendary and for each of his commentaries he would research players, the significance of the match etc, and bring it all together in a well formulated sheet of notes often containing over 1000 facts - Bill's Big Sheet.
-He was in to cut and paste well before computers, using scissors and Sellotape to make changes from earlier games he may have covered!
+Bill McLaren was “The Voice of Rugby” over five decades with the BBC and covered 700 matches in that time.
+His preparation was legendary - for each of his commentaries he would research players, teams, the significance of the match etc, and bring it all together in a well formulated sheet of notes often containing over 1000 facts - Bill's Big Sheet.
+He was into ‘cut and paste’ long before computers; using scissors and Sellotape to add information from previous games he’d covered.

-In his office at home, Bill would spend approximately 40 hours preparing a Big Sheet for a rugby match, from the mid 1950s to the early 21st century.
-If Bill had no or little information, he would often phone a player at home asking for height, weight, names of brothers and sisters, nicknames, and even what their favourite food was.
-If a phone call was not possible, Bill would attend training sessions putting faces to names and gather further player data often with an impromptu interview with the famous Hawick Ball sweeties used as a bribe!
+In his office at home, Bill would spend approximately 40 hours preparing a Big Sheet.
+If he had no or little information on a player, he would phone them at home asking for height, weight, names of brothers and sisters, nicknames, and even what their favourite food was.
+If a phone call wasn’t possible, Bill would attend training sessions putting faces to names and to gather further player data, often with an impromptu interview with the famous Hawick Ball sweeties used as a bribe!

-These sheets, which are all copies, are the Foundation's unique selling point and are much treasured by rugby loving supporters.
-We have a selection of Big Sheets currently for sale, for all enquiries, please contact: alan@billmclarenfoundation.co.uk
+These sheets are much treasured by rugby loving supporters.
+We have a selection of replica Big Sheets currently for sale at our events and via the website - take a look.